Research and discovery

 Malagasy names : Tsidy, Koitsiky, Titilivaha, Vakiandri, Pondiky

-In Madagascar, grey mouse lemurs are sometimes sighted in gardens and roadside brush.
+In Madagascar, gray mouse lemurs are sometimes sighted in gardens and roadside brush.

-Until recently, grey mouse lemurs were thought to be the smallest living primate.
+Until recently, gray mouse lemurs were thought to be the smallest living primate.
 This was disproven when the pygmy mouse lemur (Microcebus myoxinus), thought to be extinct, was re-discovered.

-The grey mouse lemur is one of the most widespread, abundant, and adaptable lemur species.
+The gray mouse lemur is one of the most widespread, abundant, and adaptable lemur species.